-- This measurement is performed on both eyes in a darkened room, and takes about two minutes. - You will be asked to remove your glasses (if worn) and ideally to remove any contact lenses worn (although this is not essential). - A handheld device will be used to take the measurements (see image); this has a forehead rest to help stabilise the device but there will be no contact with your eye. - You will be asked to focus on an image while the measurements are taken.
+- These measurements are performed on both eyes in a darkened room and takes about two minutes. - You will be asked to remove your glasses (if worn) and ideally to remove any contact lenses worn (although this is not essential). - You will be asked to focus on an image while the measurements are taken.